 Special Interview Hugh Grant

-Why where you away from the screens for such a long time, despite the fact that you're so talented, admired and sought after?
+Why were you away from the screens for such a long time, despite the fact that you're so talented, admired and sought after?

-I'm not sure about the talent, but thank you.
+I'm not sure about the talent but thank you.
 As always I'm terribly insecure; my whole career I always feared my last film could be, that is, the last film!
-I was always the black sheep in the family: my older brother for example is a broker, a finance expert, makes a lot of money with... money, and I was the usual dumb Hugh, talented, cute and all but so lazy and a total idiot in regard to money and a social status.
+I was always the black sheep of the family: my older brother, for example, is a broker, a finance expert, makes a lot of money with... money, and I was the usual dumb Hugh, talented, cute and all but so lazy and a total idiot in regard to money and a social status.
 Well, things have changed indeed! [laughs]

 What's your take on the Brexit vote?

 I think that in the end everything will be modified and calmed down.
 It's a moment of craziness destined to wise up.
 I know for a fact that the British artistic community voted for "remain" almost unanimously, at least according to my ex, and actually a best friend, Elizabeth [Hurley].
 She's very informed, she knows everything about the world, and I consult with her and relay what she says! [laughs]

 Politics is stressful, it's scary, tiresome.
 Acting is like a breath of fresh air.
 They're both fictional kind of creativity: politicians are bad actors.

 About your more personal life...